 Stats on product longevity and use:

-- The solar cells have been tested to produce 80% of its original power output even after 25 years of use.
+- According to West Bay Energy St Petersburg the solar cells have been tested to produce 80% of its original power output even after 25 years of use.

 - Battery specs support up to 1,000 charge cycles or ~ 3 years of use.